Valdosta is a city situated in the flat coastal plain of southern Georgia, just a few miles from the state’s border with Florida.

-Its permanent galleries, by contrast, host an array of European porcelains, and African tribal artefacts.
+Its permanent galleries, by contrast, host an array of European porcelains, and African tribal artifacts.

-In total, the centre has eight separate gallery spaces, as well as larger works of sculpture on its lawns outside.
+In total, the center has eight separate gallery spaces, as well as larger works of sculpture on its lawns outside.

-A cultural hub that extends beyond the art world, the centre has an almost-daily list of events and activities too, from ukulele classes to yoga sessions.
+A cultural hub that extends beyond the art world, the center has an almost-daily list of events and activities too, from ukulele classes to yoga sessions.

 6. The Crescent

-Though almost demolished in the 1950s, the Crescent is one of Valdosta’s most recognisable buildings thanks to its curving portico of 13 columns representing the first states to form the United States.
+Though almost demolished in the 1950s, the Crescent is one of Valdosta’s most recognizable buildings thanks to its curving portico of 13 columns representing the first states to form the United States.

 Built in 1898 by a US Senator, the site includes a small chapel that’s a popular wedding venue and a schoolhouse shaped like an octagon.